Podcast Starter Kit: 7 Things You Need in 2023

 A great podcast microphone with a corresponding mic stand can be a game-changer for your show.

-While there are tons of microphone choices out there, there are a few that are considered better options.
+While there are tons of microphone choices out there, a few are considered better options.

 Some top microphones in this respect include the Rode PodMic Cardioid Dynamic Broadcast Microphone, Blue Yeti, and the Shure SM7B.